entertainmenttechnology/Pokorny-MTEC1201_D10-Fall2025/resources/laptop-requirements.md

 ## CityTech Emerging Media Technology - Student Laptop Requirements
 All Emerging Media students are now required to own a laptop computer.
 The computer should be Mac or Windows only and should adhere to the minimum or recommended specs below.
-While we do have older model Mac laptops available in classroom, I would reccomend bringing your own laptop for the sake of easier file management and smoother workflow.
+While we do have older model Mac laptops available in classroom, I would recommend bringing your own laptop for the sake of easier file management and smoother workflow.

 ## WINDOWS PC
 ### Minimum Windows Hardware Requirements